batchusivaji/classnotes/k8s.md

   `it will checks for Container Count`
   ### What is k8s manifest
 This is a yaml file which describes the desired state of what you want in/using k8s cluster
+### Reliable:
+the system as a whole must not fail if a part of it fails
+### Available:
+should be working even during maintenance, rollouts
+### Scalable:
+keep up with the increasing load without requiring radical redesign
 ### K8s Objects
 * `Everything in k8s is an Object`
 * `Every Object has Spec and Status`